one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 ```

 Now, while the application is up and running inside docker, make the changes to the code base, then
-you would see that application running inside docker should restart automatically.
+you would see that the application running inside docker should restart automatically.
 ## Debugging

 ### Maven: